 The Management Board is monitored and advised by the Supervisory Board.
 It has adopted the rules of procedure in consultation with the Supervisory Board.
 The Management Board has a chairman who coordinates the work of the Management Board and represents it in dealings with the Supervisory Board.

 The Chairman of the Management Board has the right to veto Management Board resolutions.

 The members of the Management Board are Rolf Buch (Chairman) as well as Klaus Freiberg, Helene von Roeder and Daniel Riedl.
 Further information can be found on p.
 32 et seq. of the 2018 Annual Report.
 The decision has been made not to establish any Management Board committees.

 The Management Board informs the Supervisory Board regularly, in due time and comprehensively in line with the principles of diligent and faithful accounting in accordance with the law and the reporting duties specified by the Supervisory Board.

 The Management Board develops the company’s strategy, coordinates it with the Supervisory Board and implements it.
 The Management Board ensures that all statutory provisions and the company’s internal policies are complied with.
 The Management Board also ensures appropriate risk management and risk controlling in the company.

 It submits the corporate planning for the coming fiscal year to the Supervisory Board as well as the midterm and strategic planning.
-The Management Board informs the Supervisory Board Chairman without delay of important events that are essential for the assessment of the situation and the development of the company or for the management of the company as well as of any shortcomings that occur in the monitoring systems.
+The Chairman of the Management Board informs the Supervisory Board Chairman without delay of important events that are essential for the assessment of the situation and the development of the company or for the management of the company as well as of any shortcomings that occur in the monitoring systems.

 The Management Board requires the approval of the Supervisory Board for certain important transactions.
 Transactions and measures that require Supervisory Board approval are submitted to the Supervisory Board in good time.